chiasm-project/chiasm/README.md

 Plugins may be created for components that make requests to a server.
 The inputs and outputs of such components may also be bound to visualizations in order to establish linked views with an asynchronous step that leverages server-side capabilities.

 Status: Prototype implemented in [Ph.
-D. prototype](https://github.com/curran/phd/blob/gh-pages/prototype/src/links.js), yet to be ported into visEditor.
+D. prototype](https://github.com/curran/phd/blob/gh-pages/prototype/src/links.js), yet to be ported into chiasm.

 ## Visualization Plugins